 Unlike most hybrids, this pothole-basher has mountain bike size 650B/27.5in wheels, with lightly treaded tyres for round-town speed.

 The aluminium frame is hung with a Shimano gear set, combining a triple up front with seven out back for a big range of gears.
-It's a decent deal at its normal price of £300, but it's often discounted as low as £240, so if you're not in a hurry it's worth keeping an eye on the price.
+It's a decent deal at its normal price of £300, and a very good package for this price.

 Because French-based sport superstore chain Decathlon sells bikes all over the Continent, its town bikes are tailored for European tastes, which means the Hoprider 100 has a feature that's rare on UK-specced bikes: dynamo lighting.